JosWigchert/MasterProjectDocumentation/Literature Review/Papers.md

 # Spotr: GPS Spoofing Detection via Device Fingerprinting
 [link](https://dl.acm.org/doi/pdf/10.1145/3395351.3399353)
 [[spotr.pdf]]
+The paper introduces Spotr, a method for detecting GPS spoofing attacks using device fingerprinting.
+The authors propose using physical-layer identification (PLI) to determine the authenticity of GPS signals based on their similarity to signals known to have originated from GPS satellites.
+They extract strong features from the outputs of GPS receivers and generate templates, or fingerprints, for genuine satellite signals.
+The method is able to detect various types of spoofing attacks on different dimensions of GPS receivers, such as time and position.
+The authors demonstrate the effectiveness of Spotr through experimental validation and analysis of different attack scenarios.
+The method is shown to be robust against environmental factors and provides fast and cost-effective spoofing detection.
 <div style="background-color: #aaddff; color: #333; padding: 10px; border: 1px solid #3399ff; border-radius: 5px; margin-bottom: 15px;">
   <strong>Currently Reading:</strong> Reading this paper
 </div>